SecureByteOfficial/Cybersecurity-Internship-for-Beginners/README.md

 **Expertise:** Cybersecurity, Ethical Hacking, AI, Web Development

 **About Naem:**
-Naem Azam Chowdhury is a renowned cybersecurity expert who leads innovative research and development in cybersecurity and AI.
+Naem Azam Chowdhury is a renowned cybersecurity expert leading innovative cybersecurity and AI research and development.
 With a strong academic background, including a gold medal in Computer Science and a Master’s degree in Cybersecurity, Naem is dedicated to educating the next generation of cybersecurity professionals.

 **Achievements:**
-- **Gold Medalist** at the Global AI Competition
+- **Gold Medal** in Computer Science
-- **Recognized** as one of the top cybersecurity advisors in Bangladesh
+- **Gold Medalist** at the Global AI Competition China
 - Founder of multiple educational initiatives aimed at increasing cybersecurity awareness and skills

 **Teaching Philosophy:**